jacekroszkowiakdev/products-component/backend/README.md

 ### Configuration

--   Create a .env file in the root of your project and define the following variable:
+-   Create a .env file in the backend folder and define the following variable:

     ```env
     PORT=your_desired_port_number